About Our Town

 A place built on gold still shines through its people

-It wasn't until a man named Joseph Juneau and his buddy, Richard Harris, teamed up with a Tlingit native that this plot of land got its big break: gold.
+It wasn't until a man named Joseph Juneau and his buddy, Richard Harris, teamed up with a member of the Tlingit tribe that this plot of land got its big break: gold.
 The first rush of 40 miners brought a mix of trading posts, saloons, and missionaries to the area.
 Soon, Juneau became a bonafide town, the first to be settled after Alaska's purchase from Russia.

-Some of its oldest establishments are pubs, and there you'll find a diverse crew of bikers carousing with teachers, government workers sitting with salty boat captains, suits sharing drinks with tourists.
-Even descendents of the Tlingit and others from this region are prominent in the social and political fabric of modern-day Juneau, while evidence of their past is still seen and felt around town.
+Some of its oldest establishments are pubs, and there you'll find a diverse crew of bikers carousing with teachers, government workers sitting with salty boat captains, suits sharing drinks with visitors.

 Juneau's history, culture, and topography have resulted in many interesting activities for visitors to enjoy.
 And not all of these activites come with a price tag!
 Here's a list of family-friendly free things to do in Juneau.